mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 === Sequential circuits
 In the previous sections, the testbenches were all combinational circuits, and did not use sequential elements such as D-flip-flops.
 Combinational circuits are easy to design and especially easy to verify, but are not at all representative of the majority of complex SystemVerilog designs.
-Both Yosys' formal verification tools, and the underlying Yices @Dutertre2014 SMT solver support sequential circuits, and they form a valuable part of the testbench suite.
-Additionally, sequential circuits involve a clock signal, where the TaMaRa algorithm must be careful to connect the clock signal correctly to the TMR replicas.
-These testbenches are shown in
-@tab:sequentialcircuits.
+Hence, a number of sequential testbenches are shown in @tab:sequentialcircuits.

 #figure(
   table(